-Additional information relating to the Corporation may be found under the Corporation's profile on SEDAR at www.sedar.com.
-Further, information with respect to the Corporation, including directors' and officers' remuneration and indebtedness, principal holders of securities of the Corporation and securities authorized for issuance under equity compensation plans is contained in the management information circular of the Corporation for its most recent annual meeting of shareholders (the "Information Circular") that involved the election of directors.
+Additional information, which is not and shall not be deemed to be incorporated by reference in this AIF, relating to the Corporation may be found under the Corporation's profile on SEDAR at www.sedar.com.
+Further, information with respect to the Corporation, which is not and shall not be deemed to be incorporated by reference in this AIF, including directors' and officers' remuneration and indebtedness, principal holders of securities of the Corporation and securities authorized for issuance under equity compensation plans is contained in the management information circular of the Corporation for its most recent annual meeting of shareholders (the "Information Circular") that involved the election of directors.
 Additional financial information is provided in the comparative consolidated financial statements and the management's discussion and analysis of the Corporation for its most recently completed financial year.
-A copy of this Annual Information Form, the annual report of the Corporation for the financial year ended March 31, 2018 and the Information Circular may be obtained from SEDAR or upon request from the Secretary of the Corporation.
+A copy of this Annual Information Form, the annual report of the Corporation for the financial year ended March 31, 2019 and the Information Circular may be obtained from SEDAR or upon request from the Secretary of the Corporation.